 Step 1: Selecting a 4-H Club

 First, you need to find a club that fits your needs.
-We have over 30 clubs spread throughout the county and each one is a little different.
-Some clubs specialize in livestock projects, some focus more on clothing & sewing projects, only some have Cloverbud programs, and there are even some that offer any project.
+We have around 25 clubs spread throughout the county and each one is a little different.
+Some clubs specialize in livestock projects, some focus more on clothing & sewing projects, some have Cloverbud programs, and there are even some that offer any project.
 The clubs range in size from 5 to over 60 kids and everywhere in between.

 To see a list of our current 4-H Clubs you can follow this link here:

 We encourage you to choose a 4-H Club that has similar interests and meets in a reasonable traveling distance for you.
 Feel free to try out different 4-H Clubs.

 Step 2: Begin Attending a 4-H Club